Azure/azure-microprofile/integration-tests/open-liberty-sample/README.md

 need to build it locally.

 ```
-# Switch to the root directory of Azure Extensions for MicroProfile.
+# Switch to the root directory of this repository.
 # For example, if you are in the directory of azure-microprofile/integration-tests/open-liberty-sample
 cd ../..